JungXue/learn_github/README.md

 ---------------------------------------------------------------------------------------------

 ### 1.2 Paragraphs
 Paragraphs are separated by empty lines.
-To create a new paragraph, press <kbd>return</kbd> twice.
+To create a new paragraph, press <kbd>Enter</kbd>twice.

 ```markdown
 > Paragraph 1